Grieving with Grace

 If you are grieving, make space for your experience.
 It’s a heavy emotional roller coaster and it needs a lot of room.
 Set aside time each day or week to feel your emotions.
 Do this when you can be home in a quiet and comfortable space.
 Set a timer for the amount of time you need or think you can handle.
 Let yourself cry during this time, sob, scream, sit in silence, play an instrument, sing a sad song…do whatever comes up and feels right for you.

 When the timer alarm goes off, get up, wash your face and/or hands with cold water and go do something that nourishes or uplifts you.
 Give yourself a break from the pain after by doing something you enjoy and let yourself be lighter.
 It can be helpful to journal about this time and what comes up for you.
-This is another way to externalizations the pain you feel.
+This is another way to externalize the pain you feel.

 Why can’t you get past your grief?